hassio-addons/addon-ssh/ssh/DOCS.md

 ## Known issues and limitations

 - If you want to use rsync for writing files, add the argument `--rsync-path="/usr/bin/sudo /usr/bin/rsync" ` to rsync as most files are writable only by root.
-- Alternatively set the username to `root`.
+- Alternatively, set the username to `root`.

 ## Changelog & Releases